Here Comes Carter

 Here Comes Carter is a 1936 American comedy film directed by William Clemens and written by Roy Chanslor.
 The film stars Ross Alexander, Glenda Farrell and Anne Nagel.
 Last film produced by First National Pictures and released on October 24, 1936.
-In Britain the film was released under the title "The Voice of Scandal".
-A radio commentator avenges an old wrong by blowing the whistle on Hollywood scandals.

 Plot

-Movie studio publicist Kent Carter becomes furious when he believes actor Rex Marchbanks is trying to steal Linda Warren, the girl he loves.
-Their feud intensifies when Kent replaces radio personality Mel Winter on the air, reporting on Hollywood scandals and repeatedly singling out Rex.
+Movie-studio publicist Kent Carter bitterly resents actor Rex Marchbanks trying to steal Linda Warren, the girl he loves.
+Their feud intensifies when Kent replaces tipsy radio commentator Mel Winter on the air.
+Kent is unimpressed by the puff pieces sent out by press agents, and insists on broadcasting the unvarnished facts about the movie colony, with frequent pointed remarks about Marchbanks.
+Kent's fast delivery, candid commentary, and snappy comebacks make him a radio star.

-Gangsters become involved, particularly Slugs Dana and Steve Moran, who threaten Kent.
-In the end, Kent wins Linda back after proving that Rex and Moran are actually brothers as well as crime associates.
+Marchbanks recruits mobster Steve Moran to frighten Kent into submission, but Kent continues his mercurial, no-holds-barred reporting.
+When Moran sends his henchmen to attack Kent under cover of darkness, Kent retaliates by identifying them publicly from his hospital bed.
+Linda, furious with Kent, wants him to give up his muck-raking job and pursue a more reputable career.
+Kent's faithful secretary, Verna Kennedy, can stand no more of Linda treating Kent so badly, and tells Linda the reasons behind Kent's behavior.
+In the end, Kent wins Linda back after proving that Rex and Moran are actually brothers as well as associates in crime.